DrinoSan/trackMe/README.md

 # scratchMe
-Plugin for Nvim to quickly write down notes in a scratchpad buffer
+Plugin for Nvim to track how many times files have been opened

+<leader>t to toggle the window